 If it makes you feel better, know that you’re doing it to raise money for a good cause – your savings.

 If you do most of your shopping online, you should take advantage of cash-back savings.

-One way to do this is by using a site like Ebates, which let’s you earn cash back on purchases from lots of places, including Amazon and Walmart.
+One way to do this is by using a site like Rakuten, which let’s you earn cash back on purchases from lots of places, including Amazon and Walmart.

 It doesn’t cost you anything to join.
 You just sign up for free, shop as normal through most popular stores, and earn cash back on your purchases.

-Your get a notification from when you receive your earnings and you can have it automatically deposited into your bank account.
+You’ll get a notification when you receive your earnings and can have it automatically deposited into your bank account.

 3. Energy saving tips you can do today

 You can use a service like OhmConnect to track your home energy use.
 And if you save energy, you’ll get paid for it.

 Another way to save money is by weatherproofing your home.